phumpal/fastapi-exercise/README.md

 will

-- build the app container
+- build the app image
 - launch the db (Postgres) container with appropriate creds
 - launch an haproxy reverse-proxy
 - seed the database

 ## Manual verification

-When `docker-compose.yml` completes `seed.sh` should have been run to populate the db.
-Running `./seed.sh` again should show a message similar to
+When `docker-compose.yml` completes `seed.sh` will run to populate the db. `./seed.sh` can be run again to verify the databases has been seeded

 > Item "Arroz" already exists.
 Skipping